 This situation simply has to change

-Among the agencies identified as vulnerable: the Australian Taxation Office, National Archives of Australia, Services Australia and the Department of Defence, ANAO reported “new significant and unresolved findings in the IT control environment” of the four Commonwealth entities.
+Among the agencies identified as vulnerable: the Australian Taxation Office, National Archives of Australia, Services Australia and the Department of Defence.
+ANAO reported “new significant and unresolved findings in the IT control environment” of the four Commonwealth entities.

 Defence was found to have failed to remove IT access to personnel and contractors who had ceased employment with the department.
-In all, the ANAO identified 1,451 users whose access to the defence network was not removed in accordance with national security requirements.
+In all, ANAO identified 1,451 users whose access to the defence network was not removed in accordance with national security requirements.
 As well, during the period, there were almost 2,000 instances where former employees and contractors had logged into and accessed data from the defence system.

 Weaknesses were found in the ATO’s key IT systems supporting financial statements preparation while the NAA was found to have ineffective IT controls.
 And a “significant risk” was found regarding IT governance within Services Australia.
 “This matter is considered to pose a significant financial, business and reputational risk to Services Australia,” says the report.